tnscorcoran/odh-fraud-detection-tutorial/4-3/README.md

 On GUI:
-- Install Open Data Hub operator 	- choose project 00odh
+- Install Open Data Hub operator 	- choose project 00odh and choose legacy (instead of Beta)
 - Install Strimzi operator  		- choose project 00odh
 - When Strimzi operator there, deploy a Kafka
 	- overwrite yaml with ./03-kafka-cluster.yaml